alanb33/react-chess/README.md

 # Vite-Chess

-This is a practice attempt at implementing chess using React.
-It's currently a work in progress!
+This is a practice attempt at implementing chess using React. <strong>It's currently a work in progress, and not yet functional!</strong> Primarily, this is a project for me to learn React by recreating Chess.

 Images for chess pieces are created by CBurnett.